joelczk/writeups/HTB/Previse.md

 User m4lwhere may run the following commands on previse:
     (root) /opt/scripts/access_backup.sh
 ```
 To escalate our privilege to root privileges, we will have to do some path injection.
-We would have to first a gzip file in our ```/tmp``` directory that will spawn a reverse shell.
+We would have to first create a gzip file in our ```/tmp``` directory that will spawn a reverse shell.
 The reason why we write to the ```/tmp``` directory is because this directory is the only dierctory where we have permission to write to.
 ```code
 m4lwhere@previse:/$ ls -la
 total 100